UZBEKISTAN YANGIYUL

 Grow type: outdoor, greenhouse, indoor

-Characteristics: Christmas tree.
-Dark blue and dark violet around the end of October
+Characteristics: dark blue and dark violet around the end of flowering

 *** GROW AND SMOKE REPORT 1 ***